TheRealMarVin/ReadTheYaml/docs/schema-and-instance.md

 Supports:
 - Build schema from dict or YAML (`from_yaml`).
 - Field and nested subsection validation.
+- Conditional inclusion with `when` on fields and subsections.
 - Strict mode (`strict=True`) for unknown-key rejection.
 - Non-strict mode passthrough for unknown keys.
 - Local and HTTP `$ref` loading.